 A literary journal is a magazine that specializes in publishing works of literary merit.
-Some focus on a particular genre, like such as science fiction or crime writing, and others publish poetry, short stories, or flash fiction.
+Some focus on a particular genre, such as science fiction or crime writing, and others publish poetry, short stories, or flash fiction.
 Most are open to literary work of all kinds.
 Many are open to visual art as well.

-Well over 6,000 literary journals are being published at this time.
+Well over 6,000 literary journals are being published currently.
 Some are printed publications that have one to six issues a year;